tenaciousBody/react_redux_sample/README.md

-To implement redux in any of the react application,
+To implement redux in any of the react application, we need to take care of following things.
 In Redux, we need to implement three things, 1.Actions,
 2.ReducerFunction